Combinatorial description of the cohomology of the affine flag variety: Dunkl elements and Murnaghan-Nakayama elements

 In this subsection, we use relations (a)-(e) to prove properties of Dunkl elements.

-\begin{thm} $\atheta_i$'s commute with each other for all $i$. \end{thm} {\it Proof.} For fixed $i,j$ with distinct residues, there are 3 cases for terms appearing in $\atheta_i\atheta_j$.
+\begin{thm} $\atheta_i$'s commute with each other for all $i$. \end{thm} \begin{proof} For fixed $i,j$ with distinct residues, there are 3 cases for terms appearing in $\atheta_i\atheta_j$.
 For each term $[ix][jy]$ (or $[jy][ix]$), let the support of the term be the set $\{i,x,j,y\}$ modulo $n$.
 If the cardinality of the support is 4, then we have $[ix][jy]=[jy][ix]$ by the relation (a).
 Hence the restriction of $\atheta_i\atheta_j-\atheta_j\atheta_i$ on any support with cardinality 4 vanishes.\\ If the cardinality of the support is 3, $\atheta_i\atheta_j-\atheta_j\atheta_i$ vanishes on the support $\{i,j,x\}$ from the identity

 The above identity follows from the relation (b).\\ If the cardinality of the support is 2, the support must be $\{i,j\}$ modulo $n$.
-Then $\atheta_i\atheta_j-\atheta_j\atheta_i$ vanishes on the support by the relation (d). \\
+Then $\atheta_i\atheta_j-\atheta_j\atheta_i$ vanishes on the support by the relation (d).\end{proof}

-The following lemma is useful to derive additional identities among $\atheta_i$. \begin{thm} Let $a,b_1,\ldots,b_m$ be distinct integers modulo $n$.
+The following lemma is useful to derive additional identities among $\atheta_i$. \begin{lemma} Let $a,b_1,\ldots,b_m$ be distinct integers modulo $n$.
 Then we have

-where the sum is over all integers $b'_i$ congruent to $b_i$ modulo $n$. \end{thm} {\it Proof.} We omit the proof since it is a simple generalization of \cite[Lemma 7.2]{FK99}, proved by induction on $m$.
-For $m=1$, the theorem follows from the relations (d) and (e).
+where the sum is over all integers $b'_i$ congruent to $b_i$ modulo $n$. \end{lemma} \begin{proof} We omit the proof since it is a simple generalization of \cite[Lemma 7.2]{FK99}, proved by induction on $m$.
+For $m=1$, the theorem follows from the relations (d).\end{proof}

-We have the following corollaries of Theorem \ref{cycliceq}, which will be frequently used later. \begin{cor} where the sum is over all integers $a_1,\ldots a_m$ such that $a_1,\ldots,a_m,i$ have distinct residues modulo $n$. \end{cor}
+We have the following corollaries of Lemma \ref{cycliceq}, which will be frequently used later. \begin{cor} where the sum is over all integers $a_1,\ldots , a_m$ such that $a_1,\ldots,a_m,i$ have distinct residues modulo $n$. \end{cor}

 \begin{cor} If $m\geq n$, then $\atheta_i^m=0$ for all $i$. \end{cor}